Vision Reborn Ministries ® 231 N Twin City Hwy, Nederland, TX 77627 | 409-626-0797

 BPA 270 God’s Principles for Biblical Prosperity

 This course discusses the proper way to use finances and the stewardship of God’s money.
 It will expound on the godly principle of Sowing and Reaping and making God the Lord over your finances.
-It will also discuss the aspects of Poverty, Wealth and faith.
+It will also discuss the aspects of poverty, wealth, and faith.

 CCS 211 Christian Counseling 200